 - Transfer the seitan with the onion to a plate, pour the sauce still hot over them and serve.

-- If you do not have rice vinegar, you can use apple cider vinegar, although the flavor will vary slightly.
+- If you do not have rice vinegar, you can use apple cider vinegar, although the taste will vary slightly.

-- When serving this seitan with teriyaki sauce, you can do it by sprinkling a little chopped chives and a few sesame seeds on top.
+- When serving this seitan with teriyaki sauce, you can do it by sprinkling some chopped chives and sesame seeds on top.

 - This recipe is ideal to accompany it with rice and / or vegetables.